morningspace/termitorial/HOWTO.md

 instructions line by line, run specific commands, then check results carefully.
 To move to the next step, you can press ENTER key.

-Most tasks or steps can be run repeatedly.
-As a result, if you want to revisit those tasks or steps to better understand them, you can run them many times.
+If tasks or steps can be run repeatedly and you want to revisit those tasks or steps to better understand them , you can run them many times.

 On the other hand, you can also run tasks or steps automatically when needed.
 This is useful if you have gone through the task or step content already and just want to rerun it to apply whatever changes made by the task